How to Become an Agile Project Manager

-The key difference for a project manager is that Agile focuses on a collaborative approach to projects, emphasizing teamwork, and making the role of the project manager less defined.
-This means the role of a traditional project manager needs to evolve in an Agile environment into more of a guide, facilitator, mentor, change expert, coach, and/or trainer.
+Agile focuses on a collaborative approach to projects and emphasizes teamwork, which makes the project manager's role less defined.
+An Agile project manager is more of a guide, facilitator, mentor, change expert, coach, and trainer.

 To be a successful Agile project manager, you should possess the following qualities: